debian package repos: switch from freight to something faster

 Freight works great, except that it is extremely slow to add packages to an existing repository, the speed of addition is O(n) for n the number of packages in the repository.

 From preliminary testing, aptly seems like a good replacement candidate (it doesn't have this particular problem).

-#3 Updated by Ward Vandewege 5 months ago
+#3 Updated by Ward Vandewege about 1 year ago

 Aptly is much more strict about duplicate packages.
 Namely, from https://wiki.debian.org/DebianRepository/Format?action=show&redirect=RepositoryFormat#Duplicate_Packages:

 A repository must not include different packages (different content) with the same package name, version, and architecture.
 When a repository is meant to be used as a supplement to another repository this should hold for the joint main+supplement repository as well.